gammaraysky/classifier_histgbm_spaceship_titanic/README.md

 EDA and classifier modelling for Kaggle 'Spaceship Titanic' Playground Competition

 ### Brief
-During the journey, the spaceship collided with a space-time anomaly resulting in some passengers being 'transported' and have disappeared.
+During the journey of Spaceship Titanic, the spaceship collided with a space-time anomaly resulting in some passengers being 'transported' and have disappeared.
 The task is to create a predictive model to predict which passengers may have 'transported' in the unlabelled test data.

 ### Summary
 - EDA on dataset